Global Leaders Through Knowledge and Action

 Globe with papers behind it

-This track prepares students for leadership in international and domestic careers in government, intergovernmental organizations (IGOs), non-governmental organizations (NGOs), business, and transnational organizations.
-Students gain interdisciplinary and professional knowledge using conceptual frameworks, analytical tools, and proper methodologies from multiple fields.
-Students integrate these gained specialized skills into the broader intellectual and public policy demands of today’s global challenges confronting the world’s populations.
+The Global Governance track prepares students for leadership in international and domestic careers across government, IGOs, NGOs, business, and other transnational sectors.
+Students build interdisciplinary expertise through conceptual frameworks, analytical tools, and methodologies from multiple fields.
+The track emphasizes integrating specialized skills into broader intellectual and policy contexts, equipping graduates to address complex challenges facing global populations.

-Topics include environmental issues, human rights, health and food, international development, social movements, and more with careers in political science, humanitarian and international affairs, international and postsecondary education, sociology, policy analysis, diplomacy, environmental policy, public and social affairs, and communications.
+Key topics include environmental sustainability, human rights, global health and food systems, international development, and social movements.
+Graduates pursue careers in political science, international affairs, education, policy analysis, diplomacy, and public communication.

 Learn more